mdkaifansari04/NODE_BACKEND_TEMPLATE/README.md

-Got it!
-Here's the updated README with the new folder structure:

----

 # Node.js Backend Template

 This is a simple and scalable Node.js backend template designed to kickstart your project.
 It includes basic setup and common middleware, written in TypeScript.